 Redskins at Patriots Under 47.5 (-105)

 Parlay bets are defined as multiple bets within the same wager, where all bets have to hit in order for a successful wager to be graded.
 Parlay bets provide bettors with higher payouts in exchange for longer odds of a successful wager.
 For example, if a parlay bet is made on the Patriots point spread in their game against the Redskins, plus the Cowboys point spread in their game against the Eagles, both the Patriots and the Cowboys must cover their respective point spreads in order to be paid out on that wager.
 If one of the two teams do not cover their point spread, the wager is a loss.
-An important note on parlay bets in NFL (as with other sports): most sportsbooks will not allow parlays that include correlated bets, such as parlaying a team’s with their team total.
+An important note on parlay bets in NFL (as with other sports): most sportsbooks will not allow parlays that include correlated bets, such as parlaying a team’s ML with their team total.
 Parlay Bet Explained

 Rapidly growing in popularity, player proposition bets are an excellent way to substantiate other wagers within the same event.
 For many players in each game, sportsbooks will over/under propositions for major statistical categories for bettors to wager on the performance within that game.
 For NFL, these statistical categories include touchdowns, yardage, receptions, among others.
 Bettors can wager if certain players will hit the posted lines for any of the statistical categories.

 The point spread is a term used for the betting line, most popular for betting on NFL and NBA.
 A point spread is a way for sportsbooks to even out the odds between to uneven team.
 Point Spread explained.

 A push occurs in sports wagering when there is a tie against the betting line, or point spread.
 The wager will be returned to your account as if the wager had not been placed.
 Many bettors attempt to wager at half-points or buy points to avoid pushes.